-- Select the prime numbers from the first list. - Choose an approriate size of a wheel (the conductor), and write numbers 1,...,60 in that many columns. - Mark the prime numbers in these columns. - Select suitable columns out of these tables. - Then the prime numbers from the list above would coincide with prime numbers in the selected columns.
+- Select the prime numbers from the first list (the list of divisors). - Choose an approriate size of a wheel (the conductor), and write numbers 1,...,60 in that many columns. - Mark the prime numbers in these columns. - Select suitable columns out of these tables. - Then the prime numbers from the list above would coincide with prime numbers in the selected columns.